PADI Course Director (CD)

 - Personal Tuition: N/A

-PADI Course Directors are Instructor Trainers who conduct PADI Instructor Development Courses.
-Especially relevant is that they now have the appropriate qualifications meaning they can also teach other PADI Instructor Training.
+Course Directors are Instructor Trainers who conduct PADI Instructor Development Courses.
+As such, they now have the appropriate qualifications meaning they can also teach other PADI Instructor Training.
 Because of this they are among the dive industry’s most influential opinion leaders and role models.
 Those PADI Instructors who join this elite group of Dive Professionals pass through a stringent screening process.
 This examines their experience and training to date.
 This competitive and demanding Course Director Training Course (CDTC) is conducted twice a year by PADI.
-Currently CDTCs are conducted in either Kota Kinabalu in Malaysia or The Dominican Republic.
+At the time of writing, CDTCs are conducted in either Kota Kinabalu in Malaysia or The Dominican Republic.

 During the PADI CDTC you learn how to teach PADI Instructor Development programs and hence gain experience in developing PADI Instructors.
 PADI CDTCs are conducted by a mixture of PADI Office Staff from all over the World.